Pillar IV · position

 Seven principles.
 Not negotiable.

-Derived from the realities of controlling physical processes.
-Principle 00 names the substrate.
-Principles 01–06 follow from it.
+Drawn from the reality of running physical processes.
+Principle 00 fixes the starting point: physics overrides information.
+Principles 01-06 follow from it.

 - 00